Advanced Medium Combat Aircraft: Safran–GTRE engine co-development

-As of 11 July, DRDO, on behalf of its Gas Turbine Research Establishment, is expected to submit a Cabinet note in view of selecting the development partner of the AMCA's engine from UK's Rolls-Royce or France's Safran, both of which have offered full IPR and technology transfer on the development programme.
+As of 11 July, DRDO, on behalf of its Gas Turbine Research Establishment (GTRE), is expected to submit a Cabinet note in view of selecting the development partner of the AMCA's engine from UK's Rolls-Royce or France's Safran, both of which have offered full IPR and technology transfer on the development programme.
 The procedure to float the Cabinet note is underway.
 Meanwhile, ADA has also released a request for information and a preliminary round of discussions have been held with "prospective players".
 Rolls-Royce has proposed for the development of a family of high-thrust engines for application on military transport aircraft and airliners and Safran has proposed to develop a prototype based on the existing Snecma M88 engine as well as boost the indigenous GTRE GTX-35VS Kaveri programme as one of its offset obligations.
 By 18 July, the Ministry of Defence officially recommended a strategic partnership with France to co-develop a next generation engines with a thrust of 120 kN.
 The recommendation was forwarded to the Government after a consultative process including feedback from stakeholders and a technical committee that went deep into all aspects of fighter jet engine manufacturing.
 This strategic project is worth ₹61000 crore.
 Safran had earlier suggested a roadmap which would be synchronised with the developmental timeline of AMCA.
 As per estimates, India needs around 250 of these engines in the next decade.

 On 22 August 2025, the Indian Defence Minister Rajnath Singh announced and confirmed that the engine for AMCA will be co-developed with Safran over a period of 10 years.
-The development will be a part of the Horizon 2047 document under strategic partnership of India and France.
+The development will be a part of the Horizon 2047.
 The announcement will now be followed by final contract negotiations with the French company before the contract is signed.
 DRDO is now expected to approach the CCS for the design, development and produce the advanced jet engine in India with full technology transfer from Safran.

 A total of nine prototypes will be developed over a span of 12 years.
-While the initial maximum thrust of the engines will be 120 kN, the same will be gradually scaled up to 140 kN.
+While the initial maximum thrust of the engines will be 120 kN, the same will be gradually uprated to 140 kN.
 The prototypes will be produced in India under Indian IPR with Safran transferring 100% technology to its Indian counterpart, GTRE.
 The technologies include key components like single crystal blade technology which is necessary for efficient and high endurance operations in high stress and heat conditions.
 Though this technology has been developed by DRDO's Defence Metallurgical Research Laboratory (DMRL), designing the same for a such high-thrust engines is a "different level of challenge".
 The engines will be manufactured through Development cum Production Partner programme.